 The Ring Mountain Open Space Preserve is open during daylight hours.
 Dogs must be leashed, and visitors should stick to the trails, as the area contains sensitive and endangered wildlife.

-Petroglyph Rock is located near the intersection of Ring Mountain Fire Road and Reed Ranch Fire Road; follow the signs for Petroglyph Rock.
+Petroglyph Rock is located near the intersection of Ring Mountain Fire Road and Reed Ranch Fire Road; follow the signs for Petroglyph Rock Or look for the rock with a small fence around it.
+37°54'37.8"N 122°29'35.1"W.